PrathamX595/OpenChat/README.md

 5. **Open your browser**

-   Navigate to [http://localhost:3000](http://localhost:3000) to see the app in action!
+   Navigate to [http://localhost:3000](http://localhost:3000) to see the app in action

 ##  Project Structure